1vanilla beansplit in half lengthwise and seeds scraped out

 Transfer the ramekins to a wire rack; cool to room temperature, about 2 hours.

-Set the ramekins on a rimmed baking sheet, cover tightly with plastic wrap, and place into the refrigerator for at least 3-4 hours.
+Set the ramekins on a rimmed baking sheet, cover them tightly with plastic wrap, and place them into the refrigerator for at least 3-4 hours.

 Sprinkle the top of each ramekin with about a teaspoon of turbinado sugar; tilt and tap each ramekin for even coverage.

 Ignite the torch and caramelize the sugar carefully.